 If you’re a boomer traveler looking for adventures in the American Southwest, you’ve come to the right place.
 It’s a part of the United States that we love to explore, and know well.

-Which states make up the American Southwest?
+According to my research, the states included in the American Southwest depends on whom you ask.
 Arizona and New Mexico are the heart of the region.
 But most experts also include Utah, Nevada, California, Colorado and parts of Texas.
 Those are the destinations that we’ll feature here.

-When should you visit the American Southwest?
-We recommend avoiding the hot summer temperatures in favor of spring or fall.
+Save your Southwestern adventures for the spring or fall.
+Unless you are visiting the higher altitudes, the summer heat is brutal.
 Winter is also a fine time to explore, however higher elevations might have snow.
 Plus you’ll run into the winter snowbird crowds, especially in southern Arizona.

 When it comes to hiking, we are big fans of Falcon Guide hiking books.
 Again, you can find versions by state, national park or even regions of the U.S.

 And if you’re looking to visit a national park in the American Southwest, start your research at our national park adventures page.
 Road trippers will want to check out our US road trips page for more southwestern travel ideas.
 Now let’s get started on what you came here for—adventure!